 Our Indigenous community advisor maintains close contact with Indigenous parents and provides additional information to parents as well as important feedback to admin re concerns and issues that may emerge from time to time.
 Our Pan-Pacific teacher aide provides a similar role for Pan-Pacific parents and prepares students for public cultural performances.

 The P&C Association meetings are well attended and the committee has oversight of the tuckshop and book and uniform shop.
-A number of P&C members are on school committees.
 Their involvement in these areas is well appreciated.